webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 '''Note''' the output has been truncated to only one backend to illustrate what data the call provides.

+* Use salt to get data

+  salt -C 'G@roles:app or G@roles:blog or G@roles:piwik or G@roles:project' cmd.run 'curl -s localhost:22222'

+Notice how I am targeting the minions using [http://docs.saltstack.com/en/latest/topics/targeting/compound.html Salt Compound matcher] and asking it to give me Nutcracker status data.

+Eventually we could use similar mechanism to gather status on services to learn how the server is going.

 == MySQL/MariaDB ==